Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

 And only use results from the specified OUs from the [LDAP Account Access](#LDAPAccess) section.

-The information from LDAP for a groups is used to create an [[Identity|Identity And Authentication]] for the group.
+The information from LDAP for a group is used to create an [[Identity|Identity And Authentication]] for the group.

  ***We currently only support one level of membership.***